-It is the responsibility of all members of the university community who receive a disclosure of sexual assault or sexual misconduct to provide an offer of assistance to connect the person who has been victimized either to the Student Affairs Case Manager or to the senior wellness specialist (when the person is an employee).
-These contact individuals will work to ensure the individual receives the necessary information regarding support services, reporting options, and formal complaint processes.
+It is the responsibility of all members of the university community who receive a disclosure of sexual violence by a student, to provide an offer of assistance to connect the student to a member of the Student Affairs and Outreach team.

-There are situations in which sexual assault or sexual misconduct is disclosed to a university of Saskatchewan employee in such a manner that the employee is asked by the individual not to share this information with others.
-In those instances, the employee is asked to seek guidance from university personnel (i.e., Student Affairs Case Manager, Emergency Manager, Wellness Resources) for the purpose of providing the necessary supports to the individual who has disclosed, while maintaining the confidentiality requested by the individual who has been sexually assaulted.
+There are situations in which sexual violence is disclosed to a University of Saskatchewan employee in such a manner that the employee is asked by the individual not to share this information with others.
+In those instances, the employee is asked to seek guidance from university personnel (i.e., Student Affairs and Outreach) for the purpose of providing the necessary supports to the individual who has disclosed, while maintaining the confidentiality requested by the individual who has experienced sexualized violence.

-There are situations in which sexual assault or sexual misconduct is disclosed to a university of Saskatchewan employee whose professional position carries with it a responsibility to maintain confidentiality (e.g., physician, counsellor).
-In those instances, the employee is asked to follow the professional protocol that governs behaviour and practice under those circumstances and to be aware of university policies and procedures so as to provide this information to the individual who has been sexually assaulted.
+There are situations in which sexual violence is disclosed to a University of Saskatchewan employee whose professional position carries with it a responsibility to maintain confidentiality (e.g., physician, counsellor).
+In those instances, the employee is asked to follow the professional protocol that governs behaviour and practice under those circumstances and to be aware of university policies and procedures so as to provide this information to the individual who has experienced sexual violence.